cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 When not using mTLS the client is issued an access token.
 Unfortunately, a rogue application has also obtained this access token.
 When not using mTLS, anyone in possession of the access token is able to access a protected resource using that access token.

 Fortunately, there is a way to prevent a rogue caller from using a stolen access token.
 Mutual-TLS as described in [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705).
 The client is issued an access token.
-A rogue caller obtains access to the access token.
+A rogue caller obtains the access token.
 However, since mTLS is used the client certificate is bound to the access token.
-Since the rogue caller does not have access to the certificate, the rogue caller attempts to use the access token and the protected resource denies access to the resource since the certificate does not match the certificate thumbprint bound to the access token.
+Since the rogue caller does not have access to the certificate, the rogue caller attempts to use the access token and the resource server denies access to the protected resource since the certificate does not match the certificate thumbprint bound to the access token.

 ### Source repo

-To just run the application, jump to [Running the client application](#running-the-client-application) and run the application after cloning the repo.
+To just run the application, jump to [Running the client application](#running-the-client-application) and run the application after cloning the repo and entering your environment variables.

 The source code for this entire exercise is [available in Github for reference](https://github.com/cloudentity/ce-samples-mtls-demo/tree/master/sample-nodejs-mtls-oauth-client)